-Residential tenants in New York are protected from eviction under the COVID-19 Emergency Eviction and Foreclosure Prevention Act ("EEFPA") until August 31, 2021 if they submit a Hardship Declaration Form stating that: (a) they have a financial hardship related to, or during COVID-19 that prevents them from being able to pay their rent in full or move; or (b) someone in the household is at increased risk of severe illness from COVID-19.
-Although evictions for the failure to pay rent are prohibited under the EEFPA, owners are not prohibited from commencing court proceedings to collect unpaid rent from tenants.
+In addition to the limitations on eviction described above, residential tenants in New York may be protected from eviction until January 15, 2022 if they submit a Hardship Declaration Form stating that: (a) they have a financial hardship related to, or during COVID-19 that prevents them from being able to pay their rent in full or move; or (b) someone in the household is at increased risk of severe illness from COVID-19.
+Owners may request a hearing in housing court to challenge hardship claims submitted by tenants.